oneconcern/datamon/docs/proposals/diamond-design.md

 Premises: about what to do with conflicts

-6. By default, discarded versions of files are kept for possible future reuse (e.g. fixing merge conflicts), unless the user tells datamon these may be safely dropped.
+6. By default, discarded versions of files are kept for possible future reuse (e.g. fixing merge conflicts, retrieving clobbered content), unless the user tells datamon these may be safely dropped (i.e. use the `--ignore-conflicts` flag).
 7. Details about conflicts and checkpoints are retained as part of the bundled dataset, in some "hidden folders"
 8. When users explicitly mention their intent to carry out _incremental uploads_, conflicts are renamed as checkpoints, thus establishing a distinction between "good" and "bad" conflicts.
-9. When users explicitly mention their intent to ignore conflicts, conflicts are discarded and older versions of files simply dropped at commit time.
+9. When users explicitly mention their intent to ignore conflicts, conflict reporting is discarded and older versions of files simply dropped at commit time.
+10. The various conflict-handling flags _do not change_ the content of the produced bundle, save the special hidden folders used to keep track of conflicts/checkpoints

-> **NOTE**: we don't want to upload blobs without keeping a track of the reference hashes
+> **NOTE**: we don't want to upload blobs without keeping a track of the corresponding hashes
-> (unrecoverable blobs), unless explicitly being told to.
+> (which would lead to unrecoverable blobs) unless explicitly being told to.
+> That is precisely the meaning of the `--ignore-conflicts` flag.

 Design:

-* Latest version wins: incremental uploads overwriting the same file with several versions always ends up with a safe deconfliction.
+* The latest version always wins: incremental uploads overwriting the same file with several versions always ends up with safe deconfliction.
 * References to all conflicting files, save the winner, will be stored in a special path on the dataset available with the bundle, and may be readily downloaded: